-- Other COVID-19 services: go to "COVID-19 antibody tests" on page 27, "COVID-19 diagnostic laboratory tests" on page 27, and "COVID-19 monoclonal antibody treatments & products" on the previous page. - Visit Medicare.gov/medicare-coronavirus. - For more on COVID-19, visit CDC.gov/coronavirus.
+- Other COVID-19 services: go to "COVID-19 antibody tests" on page 29, "COVID-19 diagnostic laboratory tests" on the previous page, and "COVID-19" monoclonal antibody treatments & products" on the previous page. - Visit Medicare.gov/coverage/coronavirus-disease-2019-covid-19-vaccine. - For more on COVID-19, visit CDC.gov/covid.